Activision/cwl-data/README.md

 # Call of Duty World League Data

 This is the public release of data from the Call of Duty World League.
 The very first release is complete game data from the 2017 Call of Duty World League Championships played in Orlando, FL from Aug 9 - Aug 13, 2017.
+The _last_ release is complete game data from the 2019 Call of Duty World League Championships played in Los Angeles, CA from Aug 14 - Aug 18, 2019.

 ## The Data